uynitsuj/ros-noetic-ps3joy/README.md

 # PlayStation 3 Joystick Driver for ROS

+Original ROS Joystick Driver package had no support for Noetic.
+This is a python2 to python3 port.

 This package provides a driver for the PS3 (SIXAXIS or DUALSHOCK3) bluetooth joystick.

 This driver provides a more reliable connection, and provides access to the joystick's accelerometers and gyroscope.
 Linux's native support for the PS3 joystick does lacks this functionality.